Sumi-e Artists of Canada

 Bamboo containers used to spread gold flakes

 The gold flakes were added through the bamboo tube.
-The gold is real 24-caret gold, however, imitation gold flakes can also be used.
-Hiroshi told us that in Japan, imitation gold is called Western gold.
+Imitation gold flakes can be used.
+Hiroshi told us that in Japan imitation gold is called Western gold.

 Gold flakes added to the painting